Parable of the Renegades

 "Hmm...?
 Why is that?"
 Rio slightly tilted her head in confusion.

 Lucas led Rio to a door under the staircase and told her to follow him.
 The two walked down another flight of stairs into what seemed to be an infinite mass of darkness below.
 Each of the wooden steps creaked a bit when a bit of weight pressed onto them.
-When they reached the bottom, Lucas flipped a nearby switch and the room was instantly illuminated.
+When they reached the bottom, Lucas flipped a nearby switch and the room was instantly illuminated for them to see.
 Every wall in the four corners of the room was a giant mirror.
 Different machines and shelves of weights to be used for working out surrounded a large blue sparring mat that took the center space in the room.

 Rio was enamored with everything the room contained, especially the sparring mat.
 Putting her shifty eye on Lucas when his back was turned, Rio was for some reason, looking forward to giving him a first-hand experience of all sorts of things on that.